FrancescoAmbrogi/my-hugo-site/content/authors/admin/_index.md

 #   link: media/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "ambrogifra@gmail.com"

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+My name is Francesco Ambrogi.
+I am a PhD student at Queen's University, Kingston Ontario.
+I work in the Turbulence Simulation and Modeling (TSM) laboratory under the supervision of Prof. Ugo Piomelli.
+My research focuses on computational and theoretical studies of turbulent boundary layers (TBLs) under different physical conditions.
+More specifically, I am interested in simulating the effect of strong adverse or favourable pressure gradients on the physics of wall bounded flows.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+In a more personal note, I am fascinated by astronomy and I love reading (mostly fantasy books).
+Since August 2020 I am the Librarian of the Royal Astronomical Society of Canada (RASC) Kingston Center.
+I enojoy going out with my telescope or binoculars and admire the night sky.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Ambrogi_Francesco_CV.pdf" "newtab" >}}CV{{< /staticref >}}.